piklock/authoracoin/doc/README_windows.txt

 Intro
 -----
-Authoracoin (ATH) is a sustainable cryptocurrency modeled after Satoshi Nakamoto’s vision for Bitcoin.
+Authoracoin (ATHR) is a sustainable cryptocurrency modeled after Satoshi Nakamoto’s vision for Bitcoin.
 It is a decentralized, peer-to-peer transactional currency designed to offer a solution to the problem posed by the exponential increase in energy consumed by Bitcoin and other proof-of-work currencies.